muntazirabidi/quant-finance/learning_notes/Finance/brownian_motion.md

 1. **Logarithmic Correction:**

    - In 2D, Brownian motions have infinite intersections in infinite time.
-Over finite time, the logarithmic correction captures the reduced likelihood of intersection as \(T\) grows.
+Over finite time, the logarithmic correction captures the reduced likelihood of intersection as $T$ grows.

-2. **Correlation Factor (\(1-\rho^2\)):**
+2. **Correlation Factor ($1-\rho^2$):**
    - Correlation reduces the randomness of the relative motion, decreasing the number of intersections.
-When \(\rho = \pm 1\), the motions are perfectly aligned, so no intersections occur.
+When $\rho = \pm 1$, the motions are perfectly aligned, so no intersections occur.

 This result highlights the delicate interplay between correlation, dimensionality, and stochastic behavior.